Get Medical Monitoring Now

 In October, 2012, the C-8 Science Panel concluded its probable link findings which determine whether or not and individual has the right to pursue a claim for damages under the class action umbrella.
 The probable link reports of the C-8 Science Panel conclusively determine whether or not C-8 can cause the linked disease insofar as Class Members are concerned.

 Many class members who suffered from diseases linked to C8 exposure have already contacted us, returned a client contract, and filed their lawsuits with our assistance.
-If you believe that you may be affected by a C-8 related disease diagnosed within the past two years, but have not yet contacted us, you may do so by email or telephone.
+If you believe that you may be affected by a C-8 related disease diagnosed within the past two years, but have not yet contacted us, you may do so through our online form or by telephone.

 Most lawsuits were filed in the Circuit Court of Wood County (where the offending DuPont facility is located.
 DuPont lawyers subsequently filed paperwork to move the cases into federal court and transfer the claims to the United States Federal District Court for the Southern District of Ohio.
 All cases filed from this point forward will be transferred to that court for consolidated exchange of information between the parties and consistent rulings.